SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Gilroy: Gilroy High School at 9:30 pm, view them in nearby neighborhoods or at Christmas Hill Park

-• Morgan Hill: Fireworks on the Green, you can buy parking passes in advance to skip the line when you arrive, you can also purchase beer, wine, and cider (outside alcohol is not permitted), gates open at 3 pm, live music at 5 pm, and fireworks at dark.
+• Morgan Hill: Fireworks on the Green.
+You can buy parking passes in advance to skip the line upon arrival.
+Additionally, beer, wine, and cider are available for purchase (outside alcohol is not permitted).
+Gates open at 3 pm, live music begins at 5:30 pm, and fireworks take place at dark.

-• Milpitas: Milpitas Sports Center Complex at 9:15 pm
+• Milpitas: Milpitas Sports Center Complex at around 9 pm

 Additional Bay Area 4th of July Events in the South Bay & Peninsula

 Aptos: They will once again host the "World's Shortest Parade" this Independence Day.
-It starts at 10 am and ends around 2 pm.
+It starts at 10:00 a.m. and ends around 2:00 p.m.
+You can then head over to Aptos Village Park for their Party in the Park featuring The Joint Chiefs from 12:00 p.m. to 4:00 p.m.

-Cupertino: This all day event includes a parade, a pancake breakfast, and fireworks.
-The day starts with a pancake breakfast at the Quinlan Community Center (7:30 am to 11 am), flag raising at Memorial Park (9:30 am), concert (10:30 am) and fireworks (9:30 pm).
+Cupertino: This all-day event includes a parade, a pancake breakfast, and fireworks.
+The day starts with a pancake breakfast at the Quinlan Community Center (8:00 am to 11:00 am), followed by flag raising at Memorial Park (10:00 am), and a concert (10:30 am to 12:00 pm).
+Fireworks are back this year and start at 9:30 pm.

-Los Gatos: 4th of July Symphony in the Park at Oak Meadow Park, runs from 11 am to 3:30 pm
+Los Gatos: 4th of July Symphony in the Park at Oak Meadow Park runs from 10:00 am to 1 pm.

 Milpitas: The "Red, White & Boom" celebration in Milpitas is at the Milpitas Sports Center Complex (1325 E. Calaveras Blvd).
-The evening event includes food trucks, a kids area, and other activities.
-Pre-sale ticket holders can enter at 5 pm and 6 pm for general admission.
+The evening event includes food trucks, a kids' area, and other activities.
+Pre-sale ticket holders can enter at 5 pm or 6 pm for general admission.
 Fireworks close out the evening.

-Morgan Hill: The annual Freedom Fest kicks off at year on July 3 with the popular Family Music Fest, an evening filled with live music and dancing, food and drinks.
-Everything starts at 6 pm and ends around 10 pm.
-The Freedom Festival continues all day on the 4th too.
-This year's parade starts at 10 am.
-It ends fireworks at dark.
+Morgan Hill: The annual Freedom Fest kicks off this year on July 3 with the popular Family Music Fest, an evening filled with live music and dancing, food, and drinks.
+Everything starts at 6:00 p.m. and ends around 10:00 p.m.
+The Freedom Festival continues all day on the 4th as well.
+This year's parade begins at 10:00 a.m.
+It ends with fireworks at dark.
 The Freedom Fest also includes a 5K run and a car cruise.
-This event started in 1876 and continues to be one of the best in the Bay Area.
+This event, which began in 1876, remains one of the best in the Bay Area.

-Mountain View: The place to be in Mountain View on Thursday, the Fourth of July is the Shoreline Amphitheater.
+Mountain View: The place to be in Mountain View on Thursday, the Fourth of July, is the Shoreline Amphitheater.
 This annual concert by the SF Symphony with an amazing fireworks display is the perfect way to celebrate Independence Day.
-Doors open at 5 pm with games and events and then the music starts at 8 pm with the fireworks starting shortly after dark.
+Doors open at 5 pm, featuring games and events, followed by music at 8 pm, with fireworks starting shortly after dark.
 The entire program lasts about two hours.

 Pacific Grove: Head to downtown Pacific Grove for their annual Fourth of July celebration.
-Festivities last from 11 am to 3 pm at Jewell Park and include live entertainment and with food available from local restaurants.
-They will read the Declaration of Independence which will be followed the singing of the National Anthem.
-You can then enjoy other entertainment and kids activities.
+Festivities take place from 11 am to 3 pm at Jewell Park and feature live entertainment, with food available from local restaurants.
+They will read the Declaration of Independence, followed by the singing of the National Anthem.
+You can then enjoy other entertainment and kids' activities.

-Palo Alto: This free event is at Mitchell Park from 11 am to 3 pm.
-You can enjoy live music, food trucks, and entertainment for the kids.
+Palo Alto: The annual 4th of July Summer Festival and Chili Cookoff is at Mitchell Park from 11 am to 3 pm.
+You can enjoy live music, chili, and entertainment for the kids.
 Bring along chairs or something to sit on during the festival.

 Redwood City: Redwood City will once again host the largest Fourth of July Parade in Northern California.
-It starts at 10 am in downtown Redwood City on Broadway, Marshall, Main and other downtown streets.
-This year's festival takes place on the streets near the San Mateo County History Museum from 9 am to 5 pm.
+It starts at 10 am in downtown Redwood City on Broadway, Marshall, Main, and other downtown streets.
+This year's festival will take place on the streets near the San Mateo County History Museum from 9:00 a.m. to 5:00 p.m.
 You will find food, beverages, arts and crafts, and more.
-The Battle of the Bands competition starts at 1 pm on Hamilton Street.
-The day ends with fireworks at 9:30 pm.

-San Jose: This year's Rose, White and Blue Parade is begins at 9:45 am, winding through the Rose Garden and ending on the grand avenue known as The Alameda.
-On The Alameda, you can enjoy a picnic featuring local food and drink, along with live music, an antique and classic car show, and dozens of arts and crafts booths until 3 pm.
-The fun continues with a fireworks display downtown starting at dark.
+San Jose: This year's Rose, White, and Blue Parade begins at 9:45 am, winding through the Rose Garden and ending on the grand avenue known as The Alameda.
+On The Alameda, you can enjoy a festival starting at 11 am.
+It features local food and drink, along with live music and dozens of arts and crafts booths until 3 pm.

 North Bay & Wine Country Fireworks